Panama Canal locks: Filling and draining

 Each lock chamber requires 26,700,000 usgal of water to fill it from the lowered to the raised position; the same amount of water must be drained from the chamber to lower it again.
-Embedded in the side and centre walls are three large water culverts that are used to carry water from the lake into the chambers to raise them, and from each chamber down to the next, or to the sea, to lower them.
+Embedded in the side and center walls are three large water culverts that are used to carry water from the lake into the chambers to raise them, and from each chamber down to the next, or to the sea, to lower them.
 These culverts start at a diameter of 22 ft and reduce to 18 ft in diameter, large enough to accommodate a train.
 Cross culverts branch off from these main culverts, running under the lock chambers to openings in the floors.
-There are fourteen cross culverts in each chamber, each with five openings; seven cross culverts from the sidewall main culverts alternate with seven from the centre wall culvert.
+There are fourteen cross culverts in each chamber, each with five openings; seven cross culverts from the sidewall main culverts alternate with seven from the center wall culvert.

 The water is moved by gravity and is controlled by huge valves in the culverts.
 Each cross culvert is independently controlled.
 A lock chamber can be filled in as little as ten minutes.

 Gates

 The gates separating the chambers in each flight of locks must hold back a considerable weight of water, and must be both reliable and strong enough to withstand accidents, as the failure of a gate could unleash a flood of water downstream.
 These gates range from 47 to 82 ft high, depending on position, and are 7 ft thick.
 The tallest gates are at Miraflores, due to the large tidal range there.
 The heaviest leaves weigh 662 t; the hinges themselves each weigh 16.7 t.
 Each gate has two leaves, 65 ft wide, which close to a "V" shape with the point upstream.
 This arrangement has the effect that the force of water from the higher side pushes the ends of the gates together firmly.
 The gates can be opened only when, in the operating cycle, the water level on both sides is equal.

 The original gate machinery consisted of a huge drive wheel, powered by an electric motor, to which was attached a connecting rod, which in turn attached to the middle of the gate.
 The gates are hollow and buoyant, much like the hull of a ship, and are so well balanced that two 19 kW motors are enough to move each gate leaf.
 If one motor fails, the other can still operate the gate at reduced speed.

 All but one chamber contains a pair of auxiliary gates, which can be used to divide the chamber in two.
 This design allows for the transit of smaller vessels less than 600 ft long, such as canal tugs, without using the full quantity of water.
 The auxiliary gates were originally incorporated because the overwhelming majority of all ships of the early 1900s were less than 600 ft long and therefore did not need the full length of the lock chamber.